www-Ye/LLM2GR/README.md

-# Generative Retrieval with Large Language Models
+# MindRef: Mimicking Human Memory for Hierarchical  Reference Retrieval with Fine-Grained Location Awareness

-Code implementation of the paper [Generative Retrieval with Large Language Models](https://arxiv.org/abs/2402.17010).
+Code implementation of the paper [MindRef: Mimicking Human Memory for Hierarchical  Reference Retrieval with Fine-Grained Location Awareness]().

 ## Prerequisites